EBI-Metagenomics/biosiftr_extended_methods/README.md

 Pangenome tables generated by MGnify team are available in the FTP site of the corresponding MGnify genomes catalogue.

 #### 3.1.
 Processing custom genome catalogues
 Custom MAG catalogues generated using a minimal version of the [MGnify genomes-catalogue-pipeline](https://github.com/EBI-Metagenomics/genomes-catalogue-pipeline) can be used to build bioSIFTR databases.
 The starting point is to have in the same directory (`genomes_dir`) the fasta files of the genomes to be included in the catalogue.
 You will need to install the following tools locally.
-We recommend using the publicly available docker images:
+We recommend using the publicly available Docker images:

 - [CheckM v1.2.2](https://github.com/Ecogenomics/CheckM)
 - [dRep v3.4.2](https://github.com/MrOlm/drep)